collinsjacob127/collinsjacob127/README.md

 ---
 ### Contact Me
 -  I'm open to collaborations with anyone interested in Machine Learning, Rust, or anything they're passionate about that involves programming :)
--  You can reach me at collinsjacob127@gmail.com
+-  You can reach me at jbcollins@mail.csuchico.edu

 <!---
 collinsjacob127/collinsjacob127 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.